cakephp/docs/en/controllers.rst

 attributes.
 The list of components and helpers used by a controller are treated specially.
 In these cases, AppController value arrays are merged with child controller class arrays.
-The values in the child class will always override those in AppController.
+The values in the child class will always override those in the parent classes.

 .. note::

-    CakePHP merges the following variables from the AppController to your application's controllers:
+    Controllers will merge the following properties with all declarations on parent classes:

     -  $components
     -  $helpers